roger9696/contact-management/README.md

     python manage.py runserver
     ```

-6. Access the project in your web browser:
+6. Access the project in your web browser with these urls:
     - API Documentation: `http://127.0.0.1:8000/swagger/`
     - Contact Endpoints: `http://127.0.0.1:8000/api/contacts/`